kratosbase/kratos/README.md

 ### Authentication
 To enable authentication you have to set `disable_auth: false` or remove it completely from your config object to use the default, which is also false.

-You also have to set `show_token: true` in your config object to enable `/get-token` endpoint.
-This allows you to be able to access the endpoint and copy your token for use in client.
+You also have to set `show_token: true` in your config object to enable `/get-token` GET endpoint.
+This allows you to be able to generate tokens for use in your application.

+The `id` query parameter is required when making a request to `/get-token`.
+Your request should look like this: `/get-token?id=[userID]`.
+This design is intentional, so that you can identify token owner in your application.

 * To generate non-default role tokens, visit `/get-token?role={role}`... where `{role}` is the name of the role the token is being generated for.
 * For security reasons... after copying your token, it is recommended that you remove `show_token: true` from your config object to hide the token endpoint.